remembrance1/javierngkh/content/work/skills.md

   icon = "r-project"
   icon_pack = "fab"
   name = "R user"
   description = "I have been an avid R user since 2013.
-My R journey started in the classroom as a student.
-Subsequently, in the lab as a data analyst dealing with cardiovascular data and presently, a forensic data analytics associate in EY.
+My R journey started in the classroom as a student and it has growth tremendously throughout my professional career.
 You can find my current scripts [here](https://github.com/remembrance1/Essential-R-Codes)."

 [[feature]]
   icon = "python"